heptarch/heptarch.github.io/drafts/will.md

 - under fairly reasonable assumptions, reachability is $\textsf{PSPACE}$-complete;
 - thus, the inverse problem resembles another problem with hard instances.

 The resemblance between the biological problem of decision influence and dynamical reachability may fail.
 The analogy seems persuasive to me, but a more serious issue in my mind is that the existence of hard instance does not mean that the specific instance of brains is hard.
-I'll leave this problem for another time.

 <!--